We’ve compiled a list of questions that customers often ask.

-VCE has been available to PG&E customers in Woodland, Davis, and unincorporated Yolo County since June 2018.
-VCE will welcome the City of Winters in January of 2021.
+VCE has been available to PG&E customers in Woodland, Davis, and unincorporated Yolo County since June 2018, and VCE welcomed the City of Winters in January of 2021.

 Am I enrolled in VCE?

-VCE replaces PG&E as the default electricity provider in Woodland, Davis, Winters (effective January 2021) and the unincorporated areas of Yolo County.
-That means anyone with a PG&E electric account in these areas is automatically enrolled in VCE, except for solar customers that installed systems prior to June 2018.
-These customers are enrolling in VCE throughout 2020.
+VCE replaces PG&E as the default electricity provider in Woodland, Davis, Winters and the unincorporated areas of Yolo County.
+That means anyone with a PG&E electric account in these areas is automatically enrolled in VCE.
 If you are enrolled in VCE, Valley Clean Energy will appear as a line item on your PG&E bill.

 Why am I automatically enrolled in VCE?